-Three churches route: gems of religious art in the Basque Country
+Route of the three churches: jewels of religious art in the Basque Country

-The birthplace of San Ignacio de Loyola
+The birthplace of St Ignatius of Loyola